The CLIP image viewer provides a convenient way to view and search copies of the Mercantile Navy List (MNL).

 to a particular page, enter the page number into the box and click the

-button on the title bar.
+button on the control bar.

 For images from Google Books, we use Google's own image viewer, which has its own controls at the top right.